TsubasaK111/codecheck-1925/README.md

 Sudoku is a number-placement puzzle.

 The goal of this challenge is to write a sudoku solving algorithm.

 ## Step 1, Solve sudoku

-The application will send you 3 different puzzles with form of two-dimensional array.
+The application will send you 3 different puzzles in the form of two-dimensional arrays.

 Solve those puzzles through the "solve" function.